Miniaturised transmissive multi-plane light converters via laser-written geometric phase holograms cascaded in glass

-Given the complexity of MPLCs, a major challenge is their accurate physical construction.
+Given the intricacy of 3D MPLCs, a major challenge is their accurate physical construction.
 Various methods are under development.
-So far, reconfigurable MPLCs have been realised using multiple reflections on SLMs~\cite{wang2018dynamic,fontaine2019laguerre,kupianskyi2024all,dinc2024multicasting,a2025self}.
-Fixed compact reflective MPLCs have been fabricated via lithographically etched diffraction gratings~\cite{mounaix2020time,fontaine2023wafer} or metasurfaces~\cite{oh2022adjoint,soma2025complete}.
-Transmissive MPLCs and multispectral and polarimetric sorters have been fabricated using two photon polymerisation (2PP) 3D printing~\cite{porte2021direct,zhang2025demultiplexing,roberts20233d}.
-Laser writing directly within glass has also been used to engineer binary aperiodic volume optics that offer similar functionality to MPLCs~\cite{gerke2010aperiodic,barre2022inverse,barre2023direct}.\\
+So far, fully reconfigurable MPLCs have been realised using multiple reflections on SLMs~\cite{wang2018dynamic,fontaine2019laguerre,dinc2024multicasting,a2025self}.
+Fixed MPLCs have been fabricated via multi-step lithographically etched diffraction gratings~\cite{wang2020azimuthal,mounaix2020time,fontaine2023wafer} or metasurfaces~\cite{oh2022adjoint,soma2025complete}.
+Transmissive MPLCs have been fabricated using two photon polymerisation (2PP) 3D printing~\cite{porte2021direct,zhang2025demultiplexing,roberts20233d}.
+Laser writing directly within glass has also been used to engineer binary aperiodic volume optics that offer similar functionality to MPLCs~\cite{gerke2010aperiodic,barre2022inverse,barre2023direct}.
+Yet a straightforward approach to construct efficient high-fidelity MPLCs capable of delivering high-dimensional optical transformations in a compact form factor is still lacking.

-{\bf MPLCs via cascaded geometric phase holograms}\\ In this work we explore the feasibility of fabricating transmissive MPLCs within a glass chip by laser-writing cascaded geometric phase holograms.
-This approach offers the possibility of creating compact monolithic millimetre-scale MPLCs via a single-step process requiring no post-fabrication plane-to-plane alignment steps.
-We experimentally demonstrate proof-of-concept glass-embedded MPLCs, of $< \times 13\%$ of the energy transmitted to the camera when the opposite handedness of circular polarisation is filtered out.
-We anticipate that the laser-writing process can be further optimised in terms of efficiency and suppression of zero-order diffraction -- see Discussion Section.

-We next fabricate a proof-of-concept $2$-plane MPLC designed to sort $3$ HG modes into focussed spots at different lateral positions, arranged around a ring, in the far-field of the MPLC output.
-HG mode sorters are finding a growing number of applications, for example as 1D to 2D field transformers for spatio-temporal beam shaping~\cite{mounaix2020time,komonen2025programmable} and as spatial multiplexers for space-division multiplexing through graded-index multimode fibres~\cite{rademacher20233}.